 TD Cash Back Visa Infinite Card – Quick review

-- The welcome offer lets you earn 10% cash back on all your everyday purchases for the first three months up to $200
+- The welcome offer lets you earn 10% cash back on all your everyday purchases (or on your initial $2,000 in spending, whichever comes first)

 - Once the above welcome offer ends, this card offers 3% cash back on recurring bills, gas, and groceries

 - Cardholders will get a TD Auto Club Membership for free, which includes towing and emergency roadside assistance

 - You can redeem cash back flexibly at anytime once you earn a minimum of $25

 - This card offers travel medical emergency and lost/delayed baggage insurance

 - You can take advantage of rental car insurance discounts of up to 10% and free rental car insurance

 - The $120 annual fee is marginally higher than the $99 annual fee charged by some other premium cash back cards